robbie-cao/trusted-services/docs/services/uefi-smm-services.rst

   * Can be used with any RPC layer - not tied to MM Communicate RPC.
   * Volatile and non-volatile storage is accessed via instances of the common *storage_backend* interface.

-The *smm-gateway/opteesp* deployment integrates the *smm_variable* service provider with the following:
+The *smm-gateway/opteesp* and *smm-gateway/sp* deployments integrate the *smm_variable* service provider with the following:

   * An MM Communicate based RPC endpoint.
   * A *mock_store* instance for volatile variables.